TJ Friedl Player Props: Reds vs. Giants

 TJ Friedl At The Plate

-- Friedl is hitting .291 with 13 doubles, three triples, six home runs and 26 walks.
+- Friedl has 13 doubles, three triples, six home runs and 26 walks while batting .286.

-- He has homered in 8.5% of his games this season, and 2.1% of his plate appearances.
+- Among the qualified hitters in MLB, his batting average ranks 19th, his on-base percentage ranks 29th, and he is 81st in the league in slugging.

+- Looking at the 73 games he has played this year, he's hit a long ball in six of them (8.2%), and in 2% of his trips to the plate.

-- In 28.2% of his games this season, Friedl has had at least one RBI.
-He's picked up more than one in 8.5% and driven in three or more of his team's runs in four contests.
+- Friedl has had an RBI in 20 games this season (27.4%), including six multi-RBI outings (8.2%).
+He has also driven home three or more of his team's runs in four contests.

+- In 26 of 73 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.